From Chaos to Coverage: The Architecture Behind the Test Recording Tool (TRT)

 Lessons Learned

-Developing TRT reinforced valuable principles:
+The development of TRT reinforced several valuable software engineering principles:

-• Solve tangible problems first through user collaboration.
+- Solve tangible problems first through user collaboration.

-• Trust data-driven insights over gut instinct.
+- Trust data-driven insights over gut instinct.

-• Maintain simplicity, even when handling complexity.
+- Maintain simplicity, even when handling complexity.

 Conclusion